vandreykiv/k8s_redsocks/README.md

 iptables-save | grep -v REDSOCKS | iptables-restore
 ```

-To run it in K8s you can add additional container to your pod that will forward all traffic to proxy via proxysocks.
+To run it in K8s you can add additional container to your pod that will forward all traffic to proxy via redsocks.
 Example can be found in `examples` directory.

 ## Build
 Build the image with `docker build -t <tag> .`.